 Every spring, the above-ground bunker on Friedberger Anlage opens its heavy metal doors to interested visitors.
-On Sundays and by arrangement, visitors can then view the martial construction and the permanent exhibitions it houses.
-Reopening in 2019 is on April 28th.
+On Sundays and by arrangement, visitors can view the wartime construction and the permanent exhibitions it houses.

 Synagogue on Friedberger Anlage